 Relationship to other part-time entitlements

-In addition to the part-time entitlement under the TzBfG, there are a number of other statutory and collective agreement entitlements to part-time work.
+In addition to the right to part-time under the TzBfG, there are a number of other statutory and collective agreements giving a right to part-time work.

 Important: When submitting the application, the employee must specify the desired form of part-time work.
-This choice determines the conditions for their entitlement to part-time work.
+This choice determines the requirements for right to part-time work.
 Here are just a few examples:

 However, this requires that more than 45 employees are employed.